-Problem: The mass monitor won't start a measurement cycle.
+Problem: The mass monitor will not start a measurement cycle.
 Cause/Solution: The mass monitor will not start a measurement cycle if it detects a hardware failure, such as low beta count signal, pressure sensor failure, or pump failure.
-The mass monitor will not start a cycle if either the zero-membrane plate or the shipping shim is inserted.
-The mass monitor will not start a cycle if the 597A sensor is not connected.
+The mass monitor will not start a cycle if either the zero foil (shipping shim) or the span foil is inserted.
+The mass monitor will not start a cycle if the BX-597A sensor is not connected.
 The mass monitor will not start a cycle if the filter tape is not installed correctly.
 The mass monitor will usually display an error message on the display if it cannot start a cycle.
 If the mass monitor is left in a SETUP or FIELD CALIBRATION screen, it should still try to start a cycle after several minutes of inactivity, unless a failure is detected.
+The mass monitor will not manually restart if the existing BV level is below 11.0V (BV low limit).
+The mass monitor will not automatically restart if a Low Battery alarm has occurred, and the existing BV level is below the Restart BV threshold setting.

 Problem: The mass monitor records frequent "Pressure Drop Excessive" errors.
 Cause/Solution: This usually indicates that the filter tape is automatically advancing in response to being clogged due to heavy particulate loading.
 If frequent pressure-drop errors are encountered, try setting the TAPE ADVANCE setting to a shorter interval.
-See section 3.6.5.
+See section 3.6.4.
 When hourly PM readings are high, more frequent tape advance intervals may be required.